 Nvidia RTX 3000 series will have SLI support, but only in a way we just mentioned.
 Either way, we don’t think this should be an issue because GPUs nowadays have enough power to run latest games without the need for another card.
 And even if the card you have is on the lower end, most of the time the financial factor is minimal as getting a better GPU is better in the long run than getting the same cheaper card for the SLI setup.

 The design of the new RTX 3000 series has caused some interesting discussions on the internet from the moment it leaked.
 Now that the designs have been revealed, the leaks proved to be true.

 All three cards feature dual fans but the fans on Nvidia’s GeForce RTX 3090 and GeForce RTX 3080 cards feature independent push and pull configurations.
 So the fans are positioned on opposite sides of the heat sink.

 How this approach will influence the airflow remains to be seen, but we’re certain that Nvidia has already addressed this and knows what they are doing.
 It does, however, raise the issue of price, as this design may add an additional cost.

 Even though it hasn’t been officially announced, it is believed that third-party cards will feature a more conventional two-fan or three-fan design.
 The image below shows Gainward’s RTX 3090 graphics card, which features a traditional three-fan design.

-From the image above, it appears that the RTX 3090 will take up three slots and possibly requiring people to further upgrade their case to accommodate their new card’s size.
-Although this has now been confirmed to be true, we need to state that the RTX 3080 and RTX 3070 will take up less space and therefore “only” two slots.
+From the image above, it appears that the RTX 3090 will take up three slots and possibly require people to further upgrade their case to accommodate their new card’s size.
+Although this has now been confirmed to be true, we need to state that the RTX 3080 and RTX 3070 will take up less space, and therefore “only” two slots.